Mandarni/eon-III-readme/README.md

 ## Milestone 10: Compendium Packs
 * [ ] Develop a system for organizing and populating the Compendium Packs.
 * [ ] Populate Compendium Packs with content for monsters, races, and rules.
+* [ ] Develop drag and drop mechanics for items, etc, for compendiums and other data sources.
 * [ ] Begin documenting the system and all its functions, ensuring that any user can understand how to use and troubleshoot the system.
 * [ ] Test the guide with users who are new to the system and adjust based on feedback.
 * [ ] Publish the guide and make it easily accessible to users.
+* [ ] Get user feedback on the various Compendium Packs; checking for errors, spelling and grammar mistakes, and re-write obtuse sections.

 ## Milestone 11: Character Creation
 * [ ] Develop a system to guide players through creating a character, including a step-by-step process prompt.